skypilot-org/skypilot/docs/source/reservations/reservations.rst

 AWS Capacity Reservations & Capacity Blocks
 --------------------------------------------

-AWS capacity reservations and capacity block offers are a way to lock in a certain amount of compute capacity for a period of time.
-The latter is for high-end GPUs, such as A100s(P4d instances) and H100s(P5d instances), while the former is for all other instance types.
+AWS **capacity reservations** and **capacity blocks** are ways to reserve a certain amount of compute capacity for a period of time.
+The latter is for high-end GPUs, such as A100s (P4d instances) and H100s (P5d instances), while the former is for all other instance types.
-Instead of committing to a 1-3 year long contract, you can get a capacity reservation and capacity block for as short as 1 second and 1 day, respectively.
+Instead of committing to a 1-3 year long contract, you can get a capacity reservation or capacity block for as short as 1 second or 1 day, respectively.

 To request capacity reservations/blocks, see the official docs: